maniverma117/owas-zap-jenkins/README.md

 ---

-Let me know if you'd like to:

-* Push alerts to Slack or email from Jenkins
-* Fail the build on critical vulnerabilities
-* Schedule this to run daily/weekly

-You're fully production-ready with this, Mani 👏
+You're fully production-ready with this 👏